Secure CheckoutPersonal information is secured with SSL technology.

 Founder and CEO of Linguistic Technology Systems, Fort Lee, NJ, USA

-Assistant Professor, Department of Information Technology, Techno India College of Technology, Kolkata, India
+Assistant Professor, Department of Information Technology, Techno International New Town, Kolkata, India

 Amira S. Ashour is currently an Assistant Professor and Head of Electronics and Electrical Communications Engineering, Faculty of Engineering, Tanta University, Egypt.
 She was the Chair of Computer Engineering Department- female section, Computers and Information Technology (CIT) College, Taif University, KSA for one year from 2015.
 She was the Chair of Computer Science Department - female section, CIT College, Taif University, KSA for 5 years.
 She has authored/edited more than 20 books with Elsevier, and Springer, and published more than 150 papers in repute journals.
 Ashour is a Series Co-Editor of Advances in Ubiquitous Sensing Applications for Healthcare, Elsevier.
 She is an Editor-in-Chief for the International Journal of Synthetic Emotions (IJSE), IGI Global, US.
 She is an Associate Editor and reviewer in several journals.
 Her research interests include Biomedical Engineering, Computer- aided diagnosis systems, Image processing, Medical imaging, Machine learning, Optimization, Neutrosophic theory, Smart antenna, Direction of arrival estimation, and Targets tracking.